 Tails is installed on a USB drive to boot up the OS using the USB stick without using the machine’s hard disk.
 Thus, it is independent of the current OS installed in the machine.

 Tails uses a Tor network for all the internet activities encrypting and anonymizing your connection.

-Because of this, censors will never know what websites they are visiting, allowing them to pass censorship.
+Because of this, third parties will not know what websites you are visiting.
 Moreover, advertisers cannot learn about your browsing habits as Tor allows you to be anonymous and change your identity if you need.

-Now let’s see from the following sections how to install Tails on a USB stick.
+Now let’s see how to install Tails on a USB stick.

-You can install Tails from the platform with a USB drive.
-This section will see how you can install and run Tails using a machine with a Windows OS.
+You can install Tails on a USB drive.
+This section will show you how you can install and run Tails using a machine with a Windows OS.